abenkoula71/indian-food-react/README.md

 Istead, it will copal the cfiuatinfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyour proect so ou hav full control over them.
-All f the cads excet `eet` wil still wrk, but they ill pont to the copied scrps so y cntwak the.
+All f the cads excet `eet` wil still wrk, but they ill pont to the cpied scrps so y cntwak the.
 At s po